daveshanley/gobeepme/README.md

 * Runs as an interactive console application that you can step through.
 * Runs as an http service over TLS with very simple JSON API.

-* Service also provides a simple UI that uses with the API.
+The service also provides a simple UI that uses with the API.

 ## Building